C-gonz/Phylogenetic_Focusing/README.md

 # Phylogenetic_Focusing
 The program is tailored to assess the phylogenetic history of specific gene families via large scale proteome datasets from taxa of interest.
-Phyfocus operates on the premise that the most rigorous phylogenetic assessment of gene evolution is one that includes all possible sequence data in a phylogeny for each study species at the outset, then excises ("focuses") a monophyletic subtree for each species containing the gene families of interest, before filtering the data and ptoviding an integrated, multi-species gene tree.
+Phyfocus operates on the premise that the most rigorous phylogenetic assessment of gene evolution is one that includes all possible sequence data in a per species phylogeny at the outset, excising ("focusing") monophyletic subtrees containing the gene families of interest, then filtering the data and ptoviding a concatenated, multi-species gene tree for the gene families of interest.

 ## Core Scripts